Go back

 What would you do?

-Those types of life decisions are much rarer now but our brains have not adapted as quickly as our environment.
+Those life decisions are much rarer now, but our brains have not adapted as quickly as our environment.
 That self-protective mechanism is still deeply embedded in our operating mechanism.
-Now we just use it for online shopping decisions.
+Now, we just use it for online shopping decisions.

 Making the Marketer’s Life Harder